AkbarDizaji/SwaggerUI.BodySave/README.md

-# Mapster.Protobuf.extension
+# SwaggerUI.BodySave
-This nuget helps you to map Protobuf's types with Mapster
+This nuget helps you to save the body of endpoint and use it for later tries
 # Usage
 Super easy.